Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

 ### Test the mock response

-Test the mocked response from either Dev Portal Service or the command line.
+Test the mocked response from either within the Dev Portal Service or from the command line.
 You can also use tools such as [Insomnia](https://insomnia.rest/download).

 Test the mock response from within the Dev Portal spec using the Try it out feature: